 Green card abandonment is when a lawful permanent resident has left the country with the intent of making another country their primary home.
-It is important to realize that if you are a green card holder and plan on traveling for an extended period of time lasting more than 6 months but not more than a year, you will likely be questioned about whether you have abandoned your residency.
+If you are a green card holder and plan on traveling for an extended period (of more than 6 months but not more than a year), you will likely be questioned about whether you have abandoned your residency.
 Additionally, if you stay away longer than 1 year and fail to notify immigration services, then it is presumed that you have abandoned your residency.
 There may be some cases where you could regain your green card, but doing so would be much harder.

 If you knowingly plan on leaving the country for an extended period of time up to 2 years, then it is possible to file for a re-entry permit.
 Filing for a re-entry permit will allow you to be outside of the US for up to 2 years without facing green card abandonment.
-Please contact our office if you wish to apply for a reentry permit.
+Contact our Houston office if you wish to apply for a reentry permit.

 If you plan on leaving the U.S. to take up permanent residence in another country, abandoning your green card could be your best option.
 For example, if you have a family member who is sick and you wish to spend your time at home to care for them and you're positive you'll be away longer than 1 year, you may wish to abandon your green card.
 Otherwise, if you do not file the proper I-407 form and legally abandon your green card, it will be much more difficult to regain a green card in the future should you ever return to the U.S. However, before you decide whether to keep or abandon your green card, please schedule a consultation with our Houston immigration lawyer so that he can guide you through the process.